raphael-group/hotnet2/README.md

       or

-    * Permuted mutation data (recommended for classic HotNet mutation data is used to generate scores)
+    * Permuted mutation data (recommended for classic HotNet when mutation data is used to generate scores)

     The Python script `findThreshold.py` can be used to run the delta selection procedure.
 The required and optional parameters to the script are described below.